 Who is eligible?

-- Non-profit organizations and individual artists who book the Concert Hall for a rental engagement.
+- Minnesota performing artists and ensembles who book the Concert Hall for a rental engagement.

-- Priority is given to proposals from emerging and mid-range arts organizations/individual artists, with an emphasis on cultural and artistic diversity.
+- Priority is given to proposals from emerging and mid-range performing arts organizations / ensembles, with an emphasis on cultural and artistic diversity.

 - Applicants must be based in Minnesota to be eligible.